Poor and desperate, Syrian refugees beg on Yemen's streets

-SANAA/ADEN, Yemen (Reuters) - Fleeing the bloodshed and destruction of civil war in Syria, Yosra Mustafa and 15 members of her extended family crossed into Turkey, but found life there too expensive.
+SANAA/ADEN, Yemen, Sept 26 (Reuters) - Fleeing the bloodshed and destruction of civil war in Syria, Yosra Mustafa and 15 members of her extended family crossed into Turkey, but found life there too expensive.
 They tried their luck with Jordan, but were refused entry.
 Lebanon came to nothing.

 Never would they have expected to end up in Yemen, one of the world’s poorest countries, itself riven by Islamist insurgency, rebellion by a northern Shi‘ite group and separatist unrest in the south.